Australian Open: Riske reaps rewards for 'De Niro' dad

 In the third, Riske felt she played her best tennis to put away Zhang and avenge a 2 1/2 hour defeat to the same player in Beijing in October.
 Back then Riske blew a 4-1 lead in the third set.

-Zhang did win in doubles with pal Samantha Stosur later Wednesday, respite for both.
+Zhang triumphed in doubles with pal Samantha Stosur later Wednesday, respite for both.
 Stosur, in a scenario not uncommon for her at her home major, had lost in the first round.

-"I won a round and am really happy about this," Zhang told reporters."I think it's better than before, (losing 14) times in the first round."
+"I won a round and am really happy about this," Zhang told reporters, referring to the singles."I think it's better than before, (losing 14) times in the first round."

 China did produce a singles winner Wednesday when Duan Ying-Ying, another friend of Zhang's, saved a match point in a 6-1 3-6 10-8 victory over Varvara Lepchenko in a second China-US tussle.